How Much It Costs to Move to Canada

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 If you want to know how much it costs to move to Canada, this post will show you.

 I arrived in Canada in August 2013.
 Since then, I have seen friends and expats also considering moving here.
 As a travel blogger, talking about finance is not my forte; however, I have learned that moving to Canada involves a substantial sum that not everyone can afford.
 So if you are considering Canada as a new home, you need to consider the cost of moving.

 The actual cost of moving to Canada

-My own moving started one night in May 2013, when I received an email from the University of Windsor offering me admission to their social science program.
+My own moving started one night in May 2013, when I received an email from the University of Windsor offering me admission to their Master of Arts in social science program.
 I put together my offer, my teaching assistantship grant, and the other documents needed for a visa application.

 On August 20th, 2013, I landed at Toronto Pearson Airport, having embarked on the most expensive trip of my life.

 My visa application was approved at the end of July, and school starts in August.
 With only four weeks to decide which flight was the best value to take me on a one-way trip halfway around the world to Canada, I began an intense online search to compare the cost of each airline, routes, and estimated departure and arrival times.

 As I set limits for the airfare and was determined to arrive during the daytime, not many options were open to me.